 Data quality and user adoption are two of the most common problems with Salesforce.
-Since both relate to data entry, it’s not surprising that Salesforce constantly iterates on their user interface to make it easier to enter data.
+Since both relate to data entry and adoption, it’s not surprising that Salesforce constantly iterates on their user interface, and why Salesforce Workflow is still used in so many organizations.
 These interface innovations typically allow the sales rep to enter the data faster, but what if that’s not the right problem to solve?
 What if we’d let the computer do the repetitive work and let our people focus on adding real value?

 Automatic Data Capture